miaucl/home-assistant.io/source/_integrations/cookidoo.markdown

 In contrast, in your "Additional purchases" list, you can freely add items like "Kitchen towels" or "Dish soap", and modify or remove them as needed.

-## Buttons
+## Button entities

-The "clear shopping list and additional purchase" button allows to _reset_ both shopping lists, mirroring the same functionality available in the Cookidoo app.
+The _clear shopping list_ button entity allows you to clear both the shopping list and additional purchases list, mirroring the functionality available in the Cookidoo app.
+When triggered, this button will remove all items from both lists.

+This button entity will appear automatically in your Home Assistant instance after adding the integration.
+You can use it in automations or add it to your dashboard using the Button card.

 ## Known Limitations